MVIG-SJTU/AlphaPose/README.md

 ## News!
+- Nov 2022: [**AlphaPose paper**](http://arxiv.org/abs/2211.03375) is released!
+Checkout the paper for more details about this project.
 - Sep 2022: [**Jittor** version](https://github.com/tycoer/AlphaPose_jittor) of AlphaPose is released!
 It achieves 1.45x speed up with resnet50 backbone on the training stage.
 - July 2022: [**v0.6.0** version](https://github.com/MVIG-SJTU/AlphaPose) of AlphaPose is released!
 [HybrIK](https://github.com/Jeff-sjtu/HybrIK) for 3D pose and shape estimation is supported!
 - Jan 2022: [**v0.5.0** version](https://github.com/MVIG-SJTU/AlphaPose) of AlphaPose is released!
 Stronger whole body(face,hand,foot) keypoints!
 More models are availabel.
 Checkout [docs/MODEL_ZOO.md](docs/MODEL_ZOO.md)